-Rule 7.1 of the Arkansas Criminal Code lays it out straight. **Arrest warrants** fly off the shelf when someone hands in an affidavit.
-This document paints a picture, sharing witnesses’ words and any evidence that fingers a suspect.
-It’s up to the magistrate, sitting like a hawk, eyeing for clear probable cause.
-They’ll slap their signature on the warrant only if there’s a **direct connection** tying the accused to the crime.
+Rule 7.1 of the Arkansas Criminal Code is quite straightforward.
+Arrest warrants are issued quickly when someone submits an affidavit.
+This paper shares the story through witnesses’ voices and the evidence pointing to a suspect.
+It’s the job of the magistrate, as watchful as a hawk, to spot obvious probable cause.
+They’ll sign the warrant if a direct link connects the accused to the crime.

 Very few experiences can be as harrowing and unsettling as being taken into custody on criminal charges.
 In fact, most people who are detained by the police or who stand the risk of being taken into custody are bound to have innumerable questions on the processing of adult offenders in Arkansas and the laws that are laid out to protect people who have yet to be proven guilty in the court of law.